macloo/python-beginners/flask/part3_templates/README.md

 I hope the final app in *students4.py* has demonstrated clearly why using templates in Flask is well worth the effort required to learn.

-* [Flask template documentation](http://jinja.pocoo.org/docs/2.10/templates/) &mdash; all the commands for the Jinja2 syntax are here.
+* [Flask template documentation](http://jinja.pocoo.org/docs/2.10/templates/) &mdash; all the commands for the Jinja2 template syntax are here.
+* [Welcome to Jinja2](http://jinja.pocoo.org/docs/2.10/) &mdash; everyhting about Jinja2.